emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC,-NVIDIA-Shield-TV-and-UHD-(4K)-TVs-with-4K-GUI.md

 # Other / Known Issues
 Videos > Playback > sync playback to display should always be set to **off** when using passthrough audio.

 If your video is choppy or pausing, it may be due to another Android program.
 For example, certain popular Android FTP utilities appear to cause this issue.
-You may be better off using the Shield's native SMB service instead.
-Similar issues have been seen with Live Channels and popular tuner plugins.
+You are better off using the Shield's native SMB service instead.
+Similar issues have been seen with Live Channels and popular TV tuner plugins.
 With Shield Experience 5.0.1, you can double-click O to go to the recent apps page and close problematic apps.
 Additionally, we now recommend adding a delay between 2.5 and 4 seconds during a refresh rate change.

 With Shield Experience v3.2, refresh rate switching defaults to RGB.
 It overrides the color space setting (YCbCr, RGB).
-This appears to be fixed in Shield Experience v5.0.1.
+This appears to be fixed in Shield Experience v5.0.x.

 With Shield Experience v3.2, refresh rate switching doesn't work if the AVR is HDMI 2.0/HDCP 2.2 and the display is HDMI/HDCP 1.4.
-This appears to be fixed in Shield Experience v5.0.1.
+This appears to be fixed in Shield Experience v5.0.x.

 HDR modes will default to 10-bit Rec.
 2020 YCbCr 4:2:0 (provided your display supports that).
-As of Shield Experience 5.0.1, HDR-10 HDR is supported but not DolbyVision.
+As of Shield Experience 5.0.x, HDR-10 HDR is supported but not DolbyVision.
 You may separately need to update your display firmware.
 For example, early Vizio Smartcast display firmware versions supported DolbyVision and not HDR-10.